Slacks Creek suburb profile

 Slacks Creek demographics

-Slacks Creek, located in Logan City, Queensland, is a suburb that offers a blend of suburban living with convenient access to urban amenities.
-With a population of 10,408 and a median age of 35, it is a community that caters to a diverse range of residents, from young families to established professionals.
-The suburb's proximity to major transport routes and shopping centers makes it an attractive option for those seeking a balanced lifestyle.
+Slacks Creek, located in the Logan City area of Queensland, is a suburb that offers a blend of suburban living with convenient access to urban amenities.
+With a population of 10,408 and a median age of 35, it is a community that balances youthful energy with family-oriented values.
+The suburb is characterized by a diverse mix of family structures, with couple families with children making up 38.5% of the population, and one-parent families accounting for 29.2%.
+This diversity contributes to a vibrant community atmosphere where families of all types can thrive.

-The housing landscape in Slacks Creek is varied, with a significant portion of properties being rented, accounting for 44.5% of the housing market.
-This high rental rate indicates a demand for flexible living arrangements, appealing to both transient residents and those looking for short-term accommodation.
-Meanwhile, 21.9% of properties are owned outright, and 33.6% are owned with a mortgage, reflecting a stable community with a mix of long-term homeowners and new buyers entering the market.
+Housing in Slacks Creek is varied, with a significant portion of properties being rented, accounting for 44.5% of the housing market.
+This high rental rate indicates a demand for flexible living arrangements, appealing to both young professionals and families.
+Meanwhile, 21.9% of properties are owned outright, and 33.6% are owned with a mortgage, reflecting a stable housing market with opportunities for both long-term residents and new buyers.

 Slacks Creek infrastructure, key developments and investment opportunities